Zuhaib-Hanfi/Goal-Tracker--Nexus-hackathorn/README.md

 **Daily Writing Goal Tracker**

 *Project Overview*
 The Daily Writing Goal Tracker is a productivity tool designed to help users set, track, and achieve their daily writing goals.
-It combines functionalities for goal tracking, calendar planning, and visual brainstorming to boost efficiency and organization.
+It combines functionalities for goal tracking and calendar planning for your days

 **Features**